What is Refrigerated Trucking?

 Best Practices For Refrigerated trucking

 - Identify shipping needs: As far as requirements for temperature is concerned, all items are not equal.
 Proper quality testing is required to understand how your commodity reacts in certain temperature ranges.
 It is important to understand water content, the density of products, and the proper handling of the product.
 Some sensitive perishable items include seafood, meat, pharmaceuticals, plants, dairy, vegetables, and fruits.

 - Load speedily: Ensure that products to be shipped are always set for loading to avoid spoilage.
 The cold chain needs to be maintained to protect product integrity.

-- Pre-cool: Shippers should require all temperature controlled carriers to pre-cool their trailers to the appropriate setting prior to unloading.
+- Pre-cool: Shippers should require all temperature-controlled carriers to pre-cool their trailers to the appropriate setting prior to unloading.
 Shippers should verify the reefer is at or near the setting prior to loading.

 - Continuous Run: Temperature controlled reefers have the ability to be set to run continuously or start/stop mode.
-To ensure consistent temperatures, continuous mode is preferred.
+To ensure consistent temperatures, the continuous mode is preferred.
 Start/Stop mode allows the reefer to turn on once the temperature in the trailer exceeds a threshold.
-Once the temperature is in range or at the set point, it will turn back off.
+Once the temperature is in range or at the setpoint, it will turn back off.
 Start/Stop mode reduces fuel consumption, hence saving operating costs.

 - Procedures for unloading: Similar to the process of loading, products also have to be speedily unloaded and in an efficient manner.
-Reefer units are frequently run during the process of loading and unloading, however this is dependent on the rules and preferences of the shipper or receiver.
+Reefer units are frequently run during the process of loading and unloading, however, this is dependent on the rules and preferences of the shipper or receiver.